gvwilson/thirdbit/fiction/madica/index.md

 "He's trying to tell you that I don't have any cameras in the hallways," Mr. Poudell said smugly.
-"Which means you could, oh, I don't know, sneak awak while your ninja friend tries to distract me with witty banter.
+"Which means you could, oh, I don't know, sneak away while your ninja friend tries to distract me with witty banter.
 But you see, that's not going to work."

 "And why is that?" the cat asked, after shooting one last exasperated